lsteffenel/container-wrf/README.md

-# container-wrf - ARM version
+# container-wrf - ARM version (and x86 too)
 #
 containerized WRF for single-node modeling runs, classroom teaching and training examples.

 Based on the NCAR/wrf-container bigwxwrf [https://github.com/NCAR/container-wrf/] set of docker images

 This version was specifically modified to compile and run in a Raspberry Pi (tested with RPi 3 and Raspbian Jessie), thanks to the help of [http://supersmith.com/site/ARM_files/wrf_on_arm.pdf] and [https://www.raspberrypi.org/forums/viewtopic.php?t=19248].
+A companion image has been generated to x86 architectures.

 The latest version (:latest) was migrated to Ubuntu 16.04 in order to simplify the compiling deployment.